whoravinder/Papitagram/README.md

 }
 ?>
 ```
-Put in the details accordingly, if you are using XAMPP use phpmyadmin based details and if you are deploying on shared hosting you can get these details from your hosting provider.
-Better create a new database for this application
+<p>Put in the details accordingly, if you are using XAMPP use phpmyadmin based details and if you are deploying on shared hosting you can get these details from your hosting provider.
+Better create a new database for this application</p>

+**4. Start your php server**
+If you are on local machine you can use built in php server (Command: `php -S localhost:8000`) but it would be better to use XAMPP, rest if you are uploading it too shared hosting you can directly upload the folder in `public_html` and everything will be working.

 ---
 ## License
 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0-only).